Different loans and discounts are available depending on your course level.

 You can pay your tuition fees for each teaching period up-front, partially, or defer the whole amount.

-Pay via a VET FEE-HELP loan from the government
+Pay via a VET FEE-HELP loan or VET Student Loan from the government

-If you’re studying for a diploma, advanced diploma or associate diploma, you can usually receive a VET FEE-HELP loan to pay your tuition fees.
+If you’re studying for a diploma, advanced diploma or associate diploma, you can usually receive a VET Student Loan loan to pay your tuition fees.

-If you’re eligible for a VET FEE-HELP loan, you start paying back the loan to the government once your income reaches the minimum repayment threshold.
+If you’re eligible for a VET Student Loan, you start paying back the loan to the government once your income reaches the minimum repayment threshold.
 This threshold is adjusted each year by the government.

-With VET FEE-HELP, you have the option to make a partial payment and have the balance deferred, or to defer the whole amount.
+With a VET Student Loan, you have the option to make a partial payment and have the balance deferred, or to defer the whole amount.

 If you wish, you can pay the full amount of your tuition fees up-front in each teaching period.